evgenyb/aks-workshops/01-aks-and-k8s-101/labs/lab-04/readme.md

 # lab-04 - Creating, managing and testing pods

-## Estimated completion time - xx min
+## Estimated completion time - 15 min

 At the core of Kubernetes is the Pod.
 Pods represent a logical application and hold a collection of one or more containers.